Disaster Recovery

 Server Recovery Is Not Wallet Recovery

-Server recovery restores the public Vorliq node: the blockchain data folder, public transactions, forum content, lending records, exchange offers, governance data, treasury data, price signals, achievements, and safe operational logs.
+Server recovery restores the public Vorliq node: the blockchain data folder, public transactions, forum content, lending records, peer community request records, governance data, treasury data, price signals, achievements, and safe operational metadata.
 It does not restore a user's private wallet key.

 Wallet recovery depends on the user's own backup.
 A user can recover a wallet only if they still have the private key or an encrypted wallet backup plus the password for that backup.
 The production server backup cannot recreate a lost private key, cannot reveal a wallet password, and cannot move VLQ from a wallet whose key has been lost.